What Are the 7 Types of OCD?

 What are the different types of OCD?

-While OCD is a single diagnosis, it manifests in themes such as contamination fears, harm obsessions, scrupulosity (religious OCD), symmetry and order, and checking.
-Understanding these themes helps clinicians tailor the treatment to the specific intrusive thoughts a patient experiences.
+While OCD is a single diagnosis, it manifests in themes such as contamination, harm, scrupulosity (religious OCD), symmetry, hoarding, and checking.
+Tailoring treatment to these themes helps address the specific intrusive thoughts a patient experiences.

 How is OCD diagnosed?